babaei503/saba-microservices/README.md

 main method, or use "mvn spring-boot:run").

 In the service discovery web app we should be able to see Product Review service

+## Product Recommendation Service

+Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").

+In the service discovery web app we should be able to see Product Recommendation service